davidchoo12/my-jekyll-blog/_pages/index.md

 # About me
 Welcome to my website!
 I am currently a fresh graduate having taken Information Systems in National University of Singapore.
 I love to code.
 I am most confident when working with Javascript and Python.
 I have been doing web development ever since I was in Singapore Polytechnic in 2014, and I am keen on learning new technologies.

 My resume is available [here](https://github.com/davidchoo12/Awesome-CV/blob/master/resume.pdf).
-Feel free to reach me at [davidchoo16@gmail.com.](mailto:davidchoo16@gmail.com)

 Even though I am an InfoSys student, I would consider myself to be more of a Computer Science type of person.
 I have been taking CS modules that are not part of my graduation requirement.
 I am interested in algorithmic problem solving and machine learning.